Prinaka/AI-Fitness-Buddy/README.md

-# Fitness-Chatbot
+# Fitness Chatbot

-Health & Fitness Chatbot is an interactive, AI-powered web application that provides personalised answers to questions about nutrition, workouts, and health guidelines using retrieval-augmented generation (RAG) techniques.
+Fitness Chatbot is an interactive, AI-powered web application that provides personalised answers to questions about nutrition, workouts, and health guidelines using retrieval-augmented generation (RAG) techniques.
 The assistant leverages advanced language models, a vector store database, and scientific resources to offer accurate, practical fitness coaching and nutrition advice.

 **Key Features:**
 * Conversational Q&A: Ask freeform questions about fitness, nutrition, guidelines, and workout planning.